Here's Why Experts Warn Against Unpacking Your Luggage Right After Travel

 Proactive Unpacking Strategies

-Experts agree that delaying unpacking can be a wise strategy to avoid bedbug issues.
-Dr. Susan Jones, a dermatologist, suggests that a thorough inspection of your luggage and belongings upon return is critical.
-She recommends unpacking in a bathroom or laundry area, where you can easily wash items if necessary.
+A thorough inspection of your luggage and belongings upon return is critical.
+Unpacking in a bathroom or laundry area, where you can easily wash items if necessary, is recommended.

 Additionally, using a portable steamer on your luggage and clothing can kill any potential bedbugs.
 This method not only addresses potential pests but also refreshes your items after travel.
 Taking these proactive measures can significantly reduce the risk of bringing pests home.